Designed in Mar'18 and announced in Ja'19, Hornby Hobbies duly released their 'New Van' in-time for Christmas.

 Also of note is the inclusion of the sanding mechanism and pipes, the latter in wire form.
 Normally only found on locomotives, Hornby has found this was the best option to achieve the required finish.

 The interior of Diagram 1543 is equally detailed with the handbrake and stove residing on planked flooring.

-Despite the oversight in colour of the L&SWR and SR versions many will appreciate the addition of further pre-Grouping rolling stock to the ready-to-run market, especially at an RRP lower than Bachmann Europe's SR 25T 'Pill Box'.
+Despite the oversight in colour of the L&SWR and SR versions many will appreciate the addition of further pre-Grouping rolling stock to the ready-to-run market, especially at an RRP lower than Bachmann Branchline's SR 25T 'Pill Box'.
 Hopefully the 2020 Range Launch will bring with it a corrected version for those requiring LSWR and SR iterations.

 © Hornby Hobbies